From 22 to 24 February 2012 the first ever 2WALKandCYCLE Conference was held in Hastings at the Hawke’s Bay Opera House in the Opera House Theatre.

 Click here to view photos of the Cycling and Walking Awards Ceremony

 Click here to view photos from the Frocks on Bikes session.

 Click here to view an overview of the survey results.

-Click here to view the conference presentations.
+Click here to view the conference presentations and programme.